What is plagiarism?

 According to Andersen and Tofteskov, plagiarism means imitating or copying other people’s texts directly, without referencing the source and without making it clear that this is a citation from or a summary of somebody else’s work (Andersen & Tofteskov, 2008).

-SDU takes plagiarism very seriously, and in the worst case you may be expelled from the University.
+SDU takes plagiarism very seriously, and worst case scenario is that you may be expelled from the University.

 It is your own responsibility to make sure that you know the rules on plagiarism.